lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/alexnet.md

 :width:`400px`
 :label:`fig_filters`

-Higher layers in the network might build upon these representations to represent larger structures, like eyes, noses, blades of grass, and so on.
-Even higher layers might represent whole objects like people, airplanes, dogs, or frisbees.
-Ultimately, the final hidden state learns a compact representation of the image that summarizes its contents such that data belonging to different categories can be easily separated.

 As camadas superiores da rede podem se basear nessas representações para representar estruturas maiores, como olhos, narizes, folhas de grama e assim por diante.
 Mesmo camadas mais altas podem representar objetos inteiros